 Little kids: If the mama panda has 4 fuzzy feet and the baby has 4 not-yet-so-fuzzy feet, how many feet do they have together?
 Bonus: The mama panda, Hao Hao, is 6 years old.
 How much older or younger than that are you?

 Big kids: Another giant panda cub was born in Washington, DC on August 23, 2013.
 How long ago was that, in years and days?
 (Today is Sept.
-1, 2018.)
+1, 2022 – and don’t worry about counting Leap Days!)
 Bonus: There are 1,864 giant pandas in the world, and 300 of them are in zoos.
 How many pandas are in the wild?

 The sky’s the limit: The panda cub was born on June 2, and will be named on his 100th day of life.
 On what date will that happen?
 (Remember: the date of birth, June 2, counts as day 1!
 Also, June has 30 days, but July and August each have 31.)

 Wee ones: The baby panda has more, even if they’re smaller!